pantrypoints/sp/content/en/research/hume/religion/part-03.md

 ---
-title: "Pamphilus To Hermippus"
+title: "Cleanthes' 2 Suppositions"
 heading: "Part 3"
-description: "The ancient philosophers conveyed most of their instruction in the form of dialogue.
-But dialogues have been little practised in later ages and have seldom succeeded when attempted"
+description: "Your objections are like the cavils of those philosophers who denied motion.
+They should be refuted in the same way by illustrations, examples, and instances, rather than by serious argument and philosophy."
 c: "indigo"
 weight: 16
 writer: